-We provide interpretation services mostly in Europe, but we can also help with your needs for interpreters in Asia, the US and Latin America.
-Our interpreters, many of whom are accredited by the EU institutions, are specialists in their professional area.
-We select our interpreters very carefully, based on predefined criteria such as professional background, experience, and proactive attitude.
-Since most of our assignments take place at the European Parliament, it is critical that the interpreters we work with have experience in working in the EP.
+We provide interpreting services mostly in Europe, but we can also help with your needs for interpreters in Asia, the US, and Latin America.
+Our interpreters, many of whom are accredited by the EU institutions, are specialists in their professional area: they are chemists or have a human rights background, they have long years of experience in the field of the environment or have a diploma in political studies.
+Since most of our assignments take place at the European Parliament, it is critical that the interpreters we work with have experience in working in the EP and at events organised by other EU institutions.

-We advise our partners to brief the interpreters or our project manager before each assignment so that we can learn more about the context and the event.
-We also ask our partners to provide as much background material as possible, as well as glossaries (especially about abbreviations or technical terms).
-This way we can ensure that the interpreters are really well prepared.
+We strongly recommend that our partners brief the interpreters or our project manager before each assignment so that we can learn more about the event and the participants.
+It is also essential to provide our interpreters with as much background material as possible, such as glossaries, abbreviations or technical terms, agendas, presentations, meeting minutes of former events.
+This way we can ensure that they are properly prepared.

 Simultaneous interpretation in a booth

-The interpreter renders the message in the target-language as quickly as he or she can formulate it from the source language, while the source-language speaker continuously speaks.
-The interpreter, sitting in a soundproof booth, speaks into a microphone, whilst clearly able to see and hear the source-language speaker via earphones.
-The simultaneous interpretation is rendered to the target-language listeners via their earphones.
-Usually, simultaneous interpretation is carried out by two interpreters per language combination.
+The interpreter renders the message in the target language as quickly as (s)he can formulate it from the source language, while the source language speaker speaks continuously.
+The interpreter, sitting in a soundproof booth, speaks into a microphone, whilst clearly being able to see and hear the source language speaker from their booth, via earphones.
+Target language participants can listen to the simultaneous interpretation via earphones.
+Simultaneous interpretation is always carried out by two interpreters per language combination.
+This is the recommended type of interpreting at conferences and events with many participants and several different languages.
+Proper technical equipment (booths, microphones, earphones, technicians) is a must for simultaneous interpreting.

-The interpreter sits or stands next to the small target-language audience (1 or 2 people) whispering a simultaneous interpretation of the matter at hand.
+Also known as chuchotage.
+The interpreter sits or stands next to the small target language audience (one or two people) whispering a simultaneous interpretation of the matter at hand.
 This method requires no equipment and is used in circumstances where the majority of a group speaks the source language and a minority (ideally no more than two people) does not speak it.

-The interpreter speaks after the source-language speaker has finished speaking.
-The speech is divided into segments, and the interpreter sits or stands beside the source-language speaker, listening and taking notes as the speaker progresses through the message.
-When the speaker pauses or finishes speaking, the interpreter then renders a portion of the message, or the entire message, in the target language.
+The interpreter speaks after the source language speaker has finished speaking.
+The speech is divided into segments, and the interpreter sits or stands beside the source language speaker, listening and taking notes.
+When the speaker pauses or finishes speaking, the interpreter translates a portion of the message, or the entire message, in the target language.
+The interpreter might need a separate microphone, but otherwise no additional technical equipment is required.

 Technical equipment for interpretation

-In addition to the interpreters, we also provide technical equipment, such as booths, tour guide system (or valise), microphones, headsets and all other necessary equipment.
+If you order interpreting services from us, we also provide technical equipment, such as booths, tour guide systems (or valise), microphones, headsets and all other necessary equipment, together with qualified technicians.

 Please do not hesitate to contact us if you need further information.